annasajkh/CppTemplatePremakeWorkspace/README.md

 ./premake5 vs2022
 ```

-open and build it in visual studio<br>
+Open and build it in visual studio.<br>

 ### Linux
 ```